4-Day Work Week Statistics: How Fewer Days Boost Productivity

 What Does a 4-day Work Week Mean?

-A four-day work week is a schedule in which employees work four days instead of the traditional five while maintaining a standard total number of weekly work hours.
+A 4-day work week is a schedule where employees work four days a week instead of the traditional five, while maintaining a standard total number of weekly work hours.

 This can lead to longer daily work hours but allows for an extra day off each week.